 Adjusting Trend Lines With The Price Action

 Usually, the price penetrates a trend line during the trading session of the time interval under analysis.
-But never closes the session below or above the trend line, where it’s rising or falling trend line.
+But never closes the session below or above the trend line, whether it’s rising or falling trend line.

 Remember: These intra-day breakouts should be ignored, and the trend line should be adjusted to this newly recorded low.